Article by John Miller

 Vertigo may be used to describe feelings of dizziness, lightheadedness, faintness, and unsteadiness.
 The sensation of movement is called subjective vertigo, and the perception of motion in surrounding objects is called objective vertigo.

-Vertigo usually occurs as a result of a disorder in the vestibular system (structures of the inner ear, the vestibular nerve, brainstem, and cerebellum).
+Vertigo usually occurs due to a disorder in the vestibular system (structures of the inner ear, the vestibular nerve, brainstem, and cerebellum).

-When your head moves, signals transmit to the labyrinth, which is an apparatus in the inner ear made up of three semi-circular canals surrounded by fluid.
-The labyrinth then transmits movement information to the vestibular nerve and the vestibular nerve carries the information to the brainstem and cerebellum (areas of the brain that control balance, posture, and motor coordination).
+When your head moves, signals are transmitted to the labyrinth, an apparatus in the inner ear made up of three semi-circular canals surrounded by fluid.
+The labyrinth then transmits movement information to the vestibular nerve.
+The vestibular nerve carries the information to the brainstem and cerebellum (areas of the brain that control balance, posture, and motor coordination).